 Traffic controller accreditation scheme

 Traffic controller applications can be lodged at a Department of Transport and Main Roads customer service centre.
-The information on this page is sourced from the Traffic Controller Accreditation Scheme Approved Procedure.

 Do all people who control traffic need accreditation?